In The House of A Demon: A Memoir Book 1 by Tina Soctoy; Tension and Sense of Immediacy Fill Memoir About Kidnapping Victim

 The captors also deceive her by promising that she will be reunited with her mother then put suspicion on her towards her parents.
 Since we aren’t given much background information, we are put in the same situation as Soctoy where we question her family’s loyalty as well.
 We wonder if Soctoy returns home, whether she will be put in a similar or worse situation than the one in which she is in.

 Many times the dialogue and action between Soctoy and her captors get repetitive but it adds to Soctoy’s mental state.
 The more her captors repeat the same scenario over to her, the more Soctoy starts to believe it.
-Time and space is altered so she doesn’t know what day it is or how long that she has been there.
+Time and space are altered so she doesn’t know what day it is or how long that she has been there.
 Even basic facts like whether it is day or night are unknown to her.
 She becomes dependent on her captors to tell her anything.

 A few times Soctoy manages to fight her captivity by arguing and escaping but these become hollow victories.
 They always catch up to her and they use physical and psychological torture to silence her objections.
 The more that she remains with them, the less likely she is to run away.